 Habanero peppers were once considered some of the hottest peppers in the world.
 These chilies acquired their notoriety long before the rise of the super-hots like the ghost pepper and the Carolina Reaper came around.
 Habanero chilies are nowhere near as hot as today’s hottest peppers but they are still plenty spicy.
 Their heat can make them difficult to use, but for those that like spicier fare they are a ton of fun to play with in the kitchen.
 Looking for some inspiration?
-Here are seven fun and fiery habanero uses that’ll have you sweating in no time.
+Here are seven fun and fiery habanero uses (including links to many habanero recipes) that’ll have you sweating in no time.

 In hot sauce

 Fresh habanero peppers shine in homemade hot sauces.
 If you want something that is noticeably hotter than a jalapeño but not so hot that you can’t taste anything else, habaneros are your best bet.
 They have a delicious fruitiness to them that pairs especially well with tropical fruits, making them a perfect fit for Caribbean-style hot sauce recipes.
 For instance, our homemade mango habanero hot sauce recipe is a delicious blend of heat and sweet.

 If you have a large number of fresh habaneros and you don’t eat spicy food all that often, pickling is a great option for preserving them.
 Pickled habaneros make a great addition to everything from tacos to bloody Marys.
 The brine itself will become a spicy ingredient that you can use to add a spark to salad dressings and marinades.
 Check out our recipe for pickled habaneros to get you started.